lightward/mechanic-tasks/docs/create-a-draft-order-from-the-cart/README.md

     Note the `"secret!"` - this must match the "Shared secret" option you choose in the task's configuration.
 3. Adjust to taste. :) The code in the task script and in the online storefront JavaScript are meant to be a beginning point, as you build out the experience you're looking for.
 If you have any questions about the Mechanic side of this, get in touch!

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/create-a-draft-order-from-the-cart), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/create-a-draft-order-from-the-cart.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).